myw/ThingerMajigger/README.md

 	cd ~/Public/Things
 	git clone ~/Projects/ThingerMajigger ./html

 The code knows to look for the `Database.xml` file in the directory above it and does not change anything in the file, so it's completely safe.
+However, the code uses `XMLHttpRequest` to load the file, so it will require explicit permission from the user in certain browsers, because accessing arbitrary locations on the filesystem with `XHR` tends to be outside the bounds of the strict JavaScript sandbox.

+* In Chrome/Chromium: Run the program with the `--allow-file-access-from-files` comand line option.
+* In Firefox: The script makes an explicit request for escalated permissions.
+  Accept this request.
+* In Safari: Seems to just work.

-This is currently in an incredibly alpha phase.
+This code is currently in an incredibly alpha phase.
 If it doesn't work for you, let me know: I'm keen on improving it, as at this point, it's the result of literally only a few hours of work.

 I hope to add the ability to do more than just observe soon, but this will likely increase the dependencies severely, since plain old browser JavaScript